Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/deleteallannotationsfrompage/_index.md

 ## Step 1: Install Aspose.PDF for .NET

 To use Aspose.PDF for .NET, you need to install the library first.
-You can download the library from the Aspose website and install it on your computer.
+You can [download](https://releases.aspose.com/pdf/net/) the library from the Aspose releases and install it on your computer.
 After installation, you need to add a reference to the library in your project.

 ## Step 2: Create a New Console Application